roioteromorales/java_algorithms/README.md

 - **merge sort -** a divide and conquer algorithm that focuses on combining arrays that were presorted using recursion.
 - **quick sort -** another divide and conquer algorithm that focuses on recursively choosing pivot points and swapping elements so that smaller elements are left of the pivot point and larger elements are to the right.

-**ThreadedSearch.java** splits linear search into multiple threads for a faster runtime.

 **Caesar.java** is an implementation of [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 It can encrypt/decrypt a string by passing it to the *crypt method* with a key (negative key for decryption).
 Each character of the plaintext is shifted by the key.